 Stay focused on that and you're far more likely to move forward in the hiring process—and maybe even land the job.

-If it's a targeted and customized resume you need, Teal's Resume Builder can help you create a concise, relevant, and impressive document.
+If it's a targeted and customized resume you need, Teal's AI Resume Builder can help you create a concise, relevant, and impressive document.